Goals

 7. Never attempt non-technical attacks such as social engineering, phishing, or physical attacks against our employees, users, or infrastructure.

-9. Do not contact the Chingari call center, helpdesk, or employee for any bug-bounty-related concerns or any vulnerability report.
+9. Do not contact the Chingari call center, helpdesk, or employee for any vulnerability-related concerns or any vulnerability report.

-The following finding types are specifically excluded from the bounty.
+The following finding types are expressly excluded from the responsible disclosure.

 1. HTTP 404 codes/pages or other HTTP non-200 codes/pages.